 Healthcare organizations are becoming increasingly aware of the potential value of data science and have begun working with experienced data scientists.
 Not only is the healthcare industry investing heavily in related technologies to enhance clinical decision-making but also for understanding biological processes.

-3. Financial – Fraud Detection
+3. Data Science Applications in Financial – Fraud Detection

 Data science solutions are successfully utilized in the banking, trading, and investment industries, where advanced models can predict stock prices with great precision over a specific time horizon.
-It has also helped detect new security threats and risk factors and improved many processes such as client onboarding, cross-selling, and fraud detection.
+It has also detected new security threats and risk factors and improved many processes such as client onboarding, cross-selling, and fraud detection.

 The objective is to reduce “fraud” and ensure that transactions are legitimate.
 Financial institutions use data science in the following ways: